CENTENNIAL PARK CONSERVANCY TEAM

 Leah serves as the Event Manager for the Musicians Corner program and focuses on event planning/management, merchandise, staffing and volunteers.
 Originally from Michigan, she moved to Nashville in 2011 after earning a BA in Music Business from Anderson University (Anderson, IN).
 She has most recently worked at MusiCares and Creative Artists Agency and has been a volunteer with Musicians Corner since 2012.
 She was also a key member of the organizing committee for the Thistle Thursdays Concert Series at the Thistle Stop Cafe, which brought together local, regional, and national acts for monthly concerts to benefit Thistle Farms and the Magdalene House Residential Program.

-Noelle Davis is the Administrative Coordinator for Centennial Park Conservancy.
+Noelle Davis is the Membership and Donation Coordinator for Centennial Park Conservancy.
 Originally from Nashville, Noelle moved away in 2015 to get her masters in history from Louisiana State University.
 She has spent the last two years working in nonprofit development, most recently for Our House, a shelter and early childhood education center for families experiencing homelessness, where she managed donor data and communications.